CesarBecerraCO/CesarBecerraCO/README.md

 My main soft skills: comunication, leadership, teamwork, flexibility, adaptability, continuous learning.

 Well, this is what I consider a good "range", it allows me be more creative on what I do, having a better mindset structure and better problem-solving skills.
-Continuous learning is the basis of my professional and personal development.
+Lifelong learning is the basis of my professional and personal growth.

 <!---
 CesarBecerraCO/CesarBecerraCO is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.